openstack-archive/fuel-plugin-vmware-dvs/docs/install_guide/remove.rst

       +------+--------+-----------+--------------------+
       +------+--------+-----------+--------------------+

+.. _remove-issue:

 There is one issue with wizard on the Fuel WEB UI.
 Please be informed that after removing this plugin the option "Neutron with VLAN segmentation" stays unlocked when the 'vCenter' checkbox is selected.
-Therefore there is a possibilities for deployment environment with vCenter as a hypervisor, Neutron for networking and without the VMware DVS plugin.
+Therefore there are possibilities for deployment environment with vCenter as a hypervisor, Neutron for networking and without the VMware DVS plugin.
 If no other plugin provides this functionality such environment will be misconfigured.